56kcloud/Training/Docker/kickstart/chapters/webapps.md

    > **Note:** `rm -f` is the not nice way of removing containers.
 Be warned

-9. Run `docker container ps` to make sure the containers are gone.
+9. Run `docker container ps -a` to make sure the containers are gone.

    ```
-   $ docker container ps
+   $ docker container ps -a
    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
    ```